Hounfor/The-Big-Deal-Add-On/README.md

 – The RFL-2N model Rifleman (50-ton chassis) now has its own separate Rangefinder suite: since this 'Mech can't use ballistic weapons, the 50 m view range bonus has been retained, but the -2 bonus to recoil penalty has been changed to +2 to accuracy of energy weapons.

+Version 1.3

+– Fixed several text errors in the final episode.

+– In the description of bonuses from built-in equipment for RF2-A and RFL-2N, the bonus to accuracy is now correctly displayed.

+– Removed Rail Gun from random reward lists for original flashpoints.
+This means that you can still get it through the campaign or find it in stores, but it will no longer appear as a random item in vanilla, GDL, The Raid or Tukayyid FP crates.

+– Both Von Rohrs 'Mechs and the WHM-6Rk Warhammer have received a Large Engine quirk, i.e. they now have a +1 bonus to initiative.

+– Added Koschei, namely – models 3I, 3L, 4I and 4L.
+Thanks Pode for editing the texts.

+– Updated data for manual entry (remember, it’s only used to set compatibility with other mods manually).

 # FAQ:
 – I installed this mod and it doesn't work!